cb125/Dynamics/README.md

 "[T]he two kinds of content [at-issue versus appositive] must be integrated into a single, incrementally evolving semantic representation."
 Appositives *impose* an update on the context set, at-issue content *proposes* an update.

+Beaver, David.
+2001. *Presupposition and Assertion in Dynamic Semantics*.
+CSLI Publications.
+A terrific book filling out the details of the program sketched in Heim 1983.
+Valuable discussion of the basics of presupposition.
+Later chapters include an interesting proposal for a formal theory of the semantics/accommodation interface.

 Bittner, Maria.
 2014.
 Perspectival discourse referents for indexicals.
 In Hannah Greene (ed). *SULA 7: Proceedings of the Seventh Meeting on the Semantics of Under-represented Languages in the Americas*.
 1–22.
 A dynamics for indexicals, including some shifty indexicals, parallel to the dynamics for anaphora.